This article has links to products and services we love, which we may make commission from.

-Initially we planned to sign up for The Salkantay Trek but decided to do the Lares Trek instead because we would have been the only two people on the trip with Alpaca Expeditions, a company who organise treks to Machu Picchu.
-I feared that we would throw each other off the Andes if that were the case.
+Initially, we planned to sign up for the Salkantay Trek but decided to do the Lares Trek instead because we would have been the only two people on the trip and I feared that we would throw each other off the Andes if that were the case.
 We were not disappointed with our change of plan.
-The four day / three night trek consists of trekking through valleys, mountains, tropical forests, up and down hills, past lakes, waterfalls and towns.
-You camp for two nights and sleep in a 2* hotel the night before the big trip to Machu Picchu.
-Day two is the hardest, which everyone says of all three treks to Machu Picchu.

 Machu Picchu Trek Travel Insurance

-You can also hire walking sticks for $15 / £10.24, a sleeping bag for $20 / £13.65 and an air mattress $15 (you get a mat supplied).
-Thanks to Alpaca Expeditions for throwing these in free to cover this honest review.
-The sleeping bag is by North Face and creates a cosy cocoon!
-Along with the hot water bottle the porters gave me and the llama wool blanket I was snug as a bug.
+Our sleeping bag was by North Face and creates a cosy cocoon!
+Along with the hot water bottle (this was a nice surprise for some of the team) and the llama wool blanket, I was snug as a bug.
 I would recommend the airbed but I never camp without one, I’m such a sleep snob.